-Hashtags that say ‘I’m the kind of writer you are/ the writer you like to read’ are more likely to stand out on a twitter feed and prompt us to read and reply -because they suggest we will relate to your tweet.
-Hashtags that say ‘I’m feeling your editing/querying hopes/agony’ also signal who will relate to your tweet and invite them to read and respond.
-Some hashtags to give these signals with are Writer Type Hashtags, Genre Hashtags and Wip (Work in Progress) Stage Hashtags.
-I highly recommend the latter -most of the writer’s I’ve made friends and stayed in touch with on twitter are at similar stages of the writing process.
-Tweeting about your wip stage on hashtags which make it obvious is a great way to make those connections.
+Hashtags which say ‘I’m the kind of writer you are/ the writer you like to read’ are more likely to stand out on a twitter feed and prompt us to read and reply -because they suggest we will relate to your tweet.
+Hashtags which say ‘I’m feeling your editing/ querying hopes/ agony’ also signal who will relate and invite a response.
+(If you use a few, well chosen, easy to see tags.
+For tweeting tips see this post.)
+Some hashtags to give these signals with are Writer Type Hashtags, Genre tags and Wip (Work in Progress) Stage tags.
+I highly recommend the latter -most of the writer’s I’ve made friends and stayed in touch with on twitter are at similar stages of the writing process and tweeting about your wip’s stage on relevant hashtags is a great way to make those connections.

 Live Chats (Courtesty of @AndrewRoberts66)

 #5amwritersclub Daily EST

 #MondayMixer Mon 12am UK

 #WeekNightWriters Fri 12:00 am UK

 Shorts/ Poetry Piece Prompts

 If you enjoy writing shorts or poetry, you’ll find regular prompts and fellow shorts writers and poets on these tags.
 In this case, appreciating (and perhaps sharing via retweet) each other’s writing is good way to connect.